Dholydai/writerz-with-an-attitude/README.md

 2. All of my keyboards now use an RP2040 Elite-Pi controller.
 3. New slim PCB designs were developed to fit the new case.
 4. All variants now have LED indicators (Caps Lock, Num Lock)
-5. All Variants now have 'Fn' LEDs for layer indication (working to create the code).
+5. The Sixty percent keyboard has two 'Fn' LEDs for layer indication (working to create the code).

 My sister evaluated a TKL.
 As a result of her critique: